 “ON” is when the toggle is flushed with the surface of the volume buttons.
-You will see a white blinking light to indicate that the CORE has been turned ON.
+A white blinking light indicates that the CORE has been turned ON.
 You can now hear amplified sounds through the stethoscope.
 The CORE is also ready to pair with a mobile device and transmit digitized sounds.

 OFF is when the toggle is protruding from the surface of the volume buttons.
-The white light will disappear and you can now hear unamplified sounds through the stethoscope earpieces.
+The white light disappears and you can now hear unamplified sounds through the stethoscope earpieces.

-The CORE has a 5-minute standby mode to conserve battery life.
+The CORE has a five minute standby mode to conserve battery life.
 The white light disappears when the CORE goes into standby mode and the toggle remains flat with the surface of the volume buttons (the “ON” position).
-To power the CORE back ON, push the toggle to the OFF and then the ON position.
-The white light will appear to indicate the device is ON.
+To turn the CORE back on, push the toggle to OFF and then the ON position.
+The white light appears to indicate the device is on.

 If you're using headphones to listen to the sounds through your mobile device, you’ll need to adjust your phone’s volume to change the CORE’s volume.